 ASTR-3002.
 ELEMENTARY ASTRONOMY II.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): CIFI 3001 or ASTR-3001.
 Corequisite(s): None.
 This course is and elective.
-Describes the observations and astronomical theories that are the basis of modern astronomy.
-Concepts will be discussed without the use of mathematics beyond elementary algebra.
-The studied astronomical phenomena go from mere observations at simple sight to the most sophisticated experiences allowed by modern observatories.
-The graduate also will get to know the most important astronomical contributions in the history.
+Astrophysical observations and theories about the sun, stars, and galaxies are presented without using mathematics beyond elementary algebra.
+Includes the study of quasars, the "Big Bang" model, and life in the cosmos.
+Throughout the course, emphasis is placed on scientific contributions that impact society.
+The course can be offered on onsite, hybrid or online modalities.

 ASTR-3005.
 FUNDAMENTS OF ASTRONOMY.
 Credits: 3.
 Lecture hours per week: 3.
-Prerequisite(s): FISI 3011, FISI 3012, MATE 3061.
+Prerequisite(s): ASTR3001, ASTR3002.
 Corequisite(s): None.
-Presents the methods and results from the astronomical research made in the universe.
-Includes: celestial mechanics, solar system, properties of stars, stellar structure, and evolution.
+This course is designed to provide a general introduction to astronomy at a more advanced level.
+It covers a wide variety of topics, including: the coordinate systems of the sky, instrumentation in astronomy, the nature of light, the Solar System, the evolution of stars, galaxies, and cosmology.
+The course can be offered on onsite, hybrid or online modalities.